Partition manager extension EARLY ACCESS

 function requires an access exclusive lock on the parent table to create new child partitions.
 Currently, access exclusive locks are not supported in YugabyteDB, and are disabled in this function.

-Advisory locks, used in some pg_partman functions to create, drop/delete partitioned tables, are not supported in YugabyteDB.
+Advisory locks, used in some pg_partman functions to create or drop/delete partitioned tables, are not currently supported in pg_partman in YugabyteDB.
 Attempts to acquire these locks are disabled.

 Background worker process